memo33/sc4pac-example/README.md

-A package manager for SC4
+A Package Manager for SC4
 =========================

 This is a small demonstration of how a package manager can be used to manage custom content for SimCity 4.